BRP Tarlac (LD-601): Marawi Siege

 During the Marawi War, the ship was used as a launch platform for the AW109's that conducted air strike at enemy positions.
 It was also used to send and retrieve Naval Special Warfare Group attack crafts.

 Benham Rise Commemoration

 In the third week of May 2018, the BRP Tarlac participated in the commemoration for the awarding of the Benham Rise by the United Nations (UN) Tribunal and renaming it to Philippine Rise by hosting the one hundred twenty-six (126) Filipino divers from uniformed agencies and civilian volunteers who installed an underwater flag marker at the shallowest point of the rise.

 Maritime Training Activity Sama Sama

-In July 2018, the BRP Tarlac participated in the Maritime Training Activity (MTA) Sama Sama at Naval Station Ernesto Ogbinar in Pampanga with the US Navy (USN) along with the BRP Ramon Alcaraz (FF-16) Frigate.
+In July 2018, the BRP Tarlac participated in the Maritime Training Activity (MTA) Sama Sama at Naval Station Ernesto Ogbinar in Pampanga with the US Navy (USN) along with the BRP Ramon Alcaraz (PS-16) patrol vessel.
 The USN sent the USNS Millinocket (T-EPF-3) Transport Ship, USNS Salvor (T-ARS 52) Salvage Ship and a P-8 Poseidon Aircraft for the exercise.